 Once you receive a letter of admission from the URI Graduate School and accept your admission, you will be considered matriculated (active in the program).
 A follow-up letter from GSLIS will list your initial academic advisor.

-- How to activate your e-Campus account: Click on “First Time Users Register Here!,” then follow the instructions.
+- How to activate your e-Campus account: Click on “First Time Users Register Here!,” on the left, then follow the instructions.

-- When to register for classes: Check the detailed academic calendar at the Enrollment Services site to learn the registration time for new matriculated students.
+- When to register for classes: Check the detailed academic calendar from Enrollment Services to learn the registration time for newly matriculated students.

 - How to register for classes: Registration is online.
 Follow the “Step-by-Step Guide to e-Campus for Students” to find directions.

 - When to contact your academic advisor: Contact your advisor to outline a program of study by the end of your first semester.
 If you wish to take electives in your first term and need advice when faculty members are unavailable, you may e-mail Dr. Valerie Karno, email@example.com.

 You may petition to defer your admission for up to a year after the term for which you were initially admitted.
 To do so, notify the Dr. Valerie Karno, Director of the Graduate School of Library and Information Studies, in writing (firstname.lastname@example.org), with a brief explanation of your reasons.
 The Director’s recommendation will be forwarded to the Deans of the Graduate School for a final decision.